 NOTES

-[1] The use of drugs “for treatment and as punishment” was described in Sidney Bloch and Peter Reddaway, Russia’s Political Hospitals (1977).
+[1] The use of drugs “for treatment (and as a punishment)” is described in Sidney Bloch & Peter Reddaway, Russia’s Political Hospitals (1977).

-[2] The two routes in the USSR to commitment to a psychiatric hospital, civil and criminal, were outlined and illustrated with case studies in Bloch and Reddaway (1977), chapters 5 & 6.
+[2] The two routes in the USSR, civil and criminal, to commitment to a psychiatric hospital have been outlined, and illustrated with case studies, in Bloch & Reddaway (1977): see chapters 5 & 6.